Yellow or green vomit in babies may indicate bile, and persistent or repeated episodes can signal a condition that needs prompt medical evaluation.

 - Bile mixed with blood: Vomit that looks like coffee grounds or contains bright red blood.

-- Lethargy: Baby appears unusually sleepy or unresponsive.
+- Lethargy: Baby appears unusually sleepy, weak, or difficult to wake.

-- Abdominal swelling or pain: The belly looks bloated or feels hard.
+- Abdominal swelling or pain: The belly looks bloated, firm, or tender.

 - Poor feeding: Refusal to eat or inability to keep down liquids.

-If any of these symptoms accompany yellow vomiting, immediate pediatric consultation is necessary.
+If any of these symptoms accompany yellow or green vomiting, immediate pediatric consultation is necessary.

 The Digestive Process Behind Yellow Vomiting

-If food cannot move properly through this system—due to blockage or delayed emptying—bile can flow backward into the stomach and esophagus and then be expelled as yellow vomit.
-In healthy infants without obstruction, occasional bile vomiting often results from an empty stomach combined with forceful retching.
+If food cannot move properly through this system—due to a blockage, repeated retching, or delayed emptying—fluid from farther down the digestive tract can move backward into the stomach and then be expelled as yellow or green vomit.
+In some infants without obstruction, a small amount of yellow fluid may appear after repeated vomiting on an empty stomach, but persistent bile-stained vomiting should always be taken seriously.

 Treatment Options for Baby Throwing Up Yellow Liquid